AdrianMeronk

 In December 2023, Adrian Meronk was named by his peers as the 2023 DP World Tour Player of the Year following his outstanding efforts and two victories.

 Adrian Meronk’s consistent play in 2023 earned him a PGA Tour opportunity for the following year.
-But he withdrew from his first event, January’s Farmers Insurance Open at Torrey Pines in California in January, and was announced as a LIV Golf player soon after.
+But he withdrew from his first event, January’s Farmers Insurance Open at Torrey Pines in California in January, and was announced as a LIV Golf member soon after.

-“I even talked to Nicolas Colsaerts – when he started playing on the PGA Tour, he felt so lonely, he didn’t really enjoy it.
+“If I’d played in America, I would have had to base myself there and it would have been so lonely and so miserable, I think," Meronk said.
+"I even talked to Nicolas Colsaerts – when he started playing on the PGA Tour, he felt so lonely, he didn’t really enjoy it.
 I was a little bit scared of that, to be honest.
 I wanted to play out there, but hearing things like that played a part in my decision.”

-He admits it took him a few events to get used to the LIV Golf life, but once he settled in he really enjoyed it.
 “I like the format with everyone playing at the same time in the same conditions, and for fans it’s so exciting to see all the players out on course at the same time.”

 Meronk finished a respectable 17th on the overall points list in 2024, including a second place in Houston.